 - Telecom Services: 2% of holdings

-The Wilshire 5000 includes all U.S. equities that have readily-available prices.
-Certain issues such as bulletin-board and other thinly-traded stocks are excluded, as their share prices are not easily obtained.
+The Wilshire 5000 includes all U.S. equities that have readily-available prices in the US market.
+Some issues such as bulletin-board and other thinly-traded stocks are not included, as their share prices are not easy to find.
 Also, limited partnerships and American Depositary Receipts are not included in the index.

 S&P 500, Wilshire 5000, Or Something Else?

-Both the S&P 500 and Wilshire 5000 are designed to track the largest publicly-traded U.S. stocks.
-In both cases, they are viewed as proxies for the U.S. stock market and to a lesser extent the U.S. economy.
-But there are certain differences between the two.
-First, the Wilshire 5000 is a much more expansive index.
-It has nearly seven times as many components as the S&P 500.
-In addition, the S&P 500 is more concentrated around large-cap stocks.
-It has a mean market capitalization of $47.8 billion—which indicates investors will receive more exposure to mid-cap and small-cap stocks with the Wilshire 5000.
-In terms of sector allocation, both indexes are highly similar.
-The Wilshire 5000 has a slightly higher representation of technology stocks, and a slightly lower allocation to real estate than the S&P 500.
-For investors who want a significantly different investment option than these two large-cap indexes, the Russell 2000 is a small-cap stock market index that offers growth potential of small-caps, albeit with greater volatility.
+Both the S&P 500 and Wilshire 5000 cap index track the largest publicly-traded U.S. stocks.
+They are both seen as proxies for the U.S. stock market and less so for the U.S. economy.
+But there are differences between the two.
+First, the Wilshire 5000 is a much wider index.
+It is nearly seven times as wide as the S&P 500.
+The S&P 500 deals more with large-cap stocks.
+It has a mean market capitalization of $47.8 billion.
+This means that investors should receive more access to mid-cap and small-cap stocks with the Wilshire 5000.
+In terms of sector allocation, both indexes are similar.
+The Wilshire 5000 has a slightly more technology stocks, and slightly fewer real estate stocks than the S&P 500.
+For investors who want a different investment option, the Russell 2000 is worth a look.
+It’s small-cap stock market index that offers growth potential of small-caps, but with greater volatility.

-Both the S&P 500 and Wilshire 5000 have dividend yields slightly less than 2%.
-As a result, income investors will presumably find them roughly equal.
-However, value investors might favor the S&P 500—it has an average price-to-earnings ratio of 22.8, compared with 25.6 for the Wilshire 5000.
-Again, this is due to the Wilshire’s higher level of exposure to smaller growth stocks.
-This exposure means the Wilshire 5000 may underperform during a market downturn, as large caps tend to outperform small-caps when markets are falling.
+Both the S&P 500 and Wilshire 5000 have dividend yields slightly less than 2%, so income investors will find them roughly equal.
+However, value investors might favor the S&P 500.
+This is because as it has an average price-to-earnings ratio of 22.8, compared with 25.6 for the Wilshire 5000.
+Again, this is because Wilshire has more smaller growth stocks.
+This means the Wilshire 5000 may underperform during a market downturn.
+This is because large caps tend to outperform small-caps when markets are falling.

-Therefore, the S&P 500 and Wilshire 5000 appear to be more similar than they are different.
-The major advantage to the Wilshire 5000 is its higher number of holdings, which provides investors with greater diversification.
+The S&P 500 and Wilshire 5000 appear to be more similar than they are different.
+They carry equal weight with many investors and financial advisors.
+Investors look for the value of the index that is of most benefit to them.
+The major advantage to the Wilshire index is its higher number of holdings, which provides investors with greater diversification.
+This can be an advantage for investors who want to limit investment risk.